wxpq/simple-upload-server/README.md

-# unlimited upload server based on flask
+# unlimited upload server based on flask and python3